Apply for transportation

-Yes!
-However, there are some regulations you must follow.
-All liquids you wish to carry on the plane need to be in a 3.4 ounce container or smaller.
-Each passenger is allowed (excluding medications) 1 quart-sized plastic bag of liquids.
+Yes, but there are some regulations you must follow.
+All liquids must be in a 3.4-ounce container or smaller.
+Each passenger is allowed one quart-sized plastic bag of liquids, excluding medications.
 Additional information about traveling with liquids can be found here.

-What should I do if I need to cancel or move a flight that has been booked?
+What should I do if I need to make changes to my flight arrangements?

 Washington Dulles International Airport (IAD) Resources: